endurtech/wp-imsizer/readme.txt

 = How do I use this plugin? =
 Upon activation, visit the "Settings > WP Imsizer" page and adjust as needed.
+= I found this plugin helpful.
+How can I help? =
+Happy to have helped!
+Support my work and future improvements to this plugin by [sending me a tip using your Brave browser](https://endurtech.com/send-a-tip-using-the-brave-browser/) or by [sending me a one-time donation](https://endurtech.com/give-thanks/).
+If you have any ideas for improvements or want to contribute to the code you may [get in touch with me](https://endurtech.com/contact/).

 == Upgrade Notice ==